What is digital transformation?

 Communicate and collaborate digitally

-Cloud and collaborative technologies have enabled a new way to work—it’s no longer necessary to show up to a physical office or log in to a network to get access to the tools, contacts, and resources required to get the job done.
-As a result, companies are no longer restricting their workplace to in-office, 9-to-5 employees.
+Cloud and collaborative technologies have enabled remote and hybrid work—it’s no longer necessary to show up to a physical office or log in to a network to get access to the tools, contacts, and resources required to get the job done.

 In this changing economy, remote employees must be set up for success—and that means providing effective workplace technology tools and policies to make remote work more seamless and collaborative.

-• Tools: Meeting room A/V tech, messaging apps, and cloud-based video conferencing and software, including document sharing tools like Google Docs
+• Tools: Meeting room A/V tech, messaging apps, visual collaboration software like Lucid, and cloud-based video conferencing and software, including document-sharing tools like Google Docs

 • Benefits: Creating a culture of seamless collaboration, improving communication, enabling remote work, and freeing up employees, bringing remote teams together to improve company culture.